Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/2-code-overview/+page.md

 ![Example Deployments](/2-code-overview/example-deployments.png)

-When you are ready, complete this lesson by watching the video lecture.
-Then, we will begin our journey with Ethereum minimal account abstraction.
+When you are ready, let's begin our journey with Ethereum minimal account abstraction.